diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 - whale.jpg
 -->

-It's pretty easy to see how we can apply this recipe to various projects.
-It's also easy to see that sometimes, the recipe will conflict with what is already in the project - how do we add something if it's already there?
+The first two examples have wildly different content, but we can still easily apply the same recipe to each.
+For the last example, the recipe seems to conflict with what's already there.
+Maybe we should overwrite the old file?
+Let's table that issue for now...

 ## Inferring a recipe